 Can listening to music help you get good deep sleep?

 Yes, listening to music can help you get good deep sleep.
 Music and sleep quality are often connected because melodies and lullabies are popular for helping kids sleep better.
 Research suggests music may help adults sleep soundly too.
-A 2003 study titled The use of music to promote sleep in older women examined the effects of music on a group of women over the age of 70.
+A 2003 study16 examined the effects of music on a group of women over the age of 70.
 They found that music decreased the time it took to fall asleep and the number of times they woke up during the night.

 Reducing the number of times someone awakes overnight increases a person’s chance of getting more deep sleep, which means this news is helpful for older people since they experience a decline in deep sleep.
 The best music for sleep is slow and calming.
-A study titled Releasing stress through the power of music found that the ideal genres, instruments, and sounds include Native American, Celtic, Indian-stringed instruments, drums, flutes, nature, thunder, and rain.
+Another study on music and stress17 found that the ideal genres, instruments, and sounds include Native American, Celtic, Indian-stringed instruments, drums, flutes, nature, thunder, and rain.

 Is meditation good for deep sleep?

 Yes, meditation is good for deep sleep.
 Many people have difficulty sleeping soundly due to stress, and meditation provides a way to relieve stress.
 Meditation is a practice where an individual focuses on one particular thing, such as an image or object.
 The goal of meditation is to keep out thoughts that cause you to feel overwhelmed.
 It can be done any time of the day, but if you want to improve your sleep, schedule a time to meditate shortly before going to bed.

 There are tips you can follow if you’re new to meditating.
 First, create a space to meditate that feels calming.
 Second, take some deep breaths as you try to focus and relax your mind.
 You can also try using a meditation app such as Headspace or Calm if you experience roadblocks.